Custom Dynamic Secrets

 FieldDescriptionExample

-revokedA list of revoked IDs.["foo", "bar"]
+revokedA list of revoked IDs.["foo","bar"]

-messageAn optional message in case any of the specified IDs were not properly revoked.
-This field should only be used for error handling."id foo was not removed: user does not exist"
+messageOptional message if any of the specified IDs were not revoked.
+Use this field for error handling only."id foo was not removed: user does not exist"

-POST /sync/rotate Input
+POST /sync/rotate (optional)

 POST /sync/rotate